qzaidi/qzaidi.github.com/_posts/2013-05-14-node-in-production.markdown

 If you reload nginx after changing the configuration, the master process forks new workers and tells the old ones to stop accepting new connections, but let them server existing sockets before exiting.
 So no downtime is involved when nginx is reloaded.
 We do the same thing with our node apps, and to do this, we use an npm module called [recluster] (https://github.com/doxout/recluster).
 The bin/cluster wrapper makes this automatic, and when a USR2 signal is sent to the master, it executes a reload.
 In our deployment script, after deploying the code, we issue a reload by sending a signal.
 There is a module named recluster that is a wrapper over node's cluster module and does this.
 Our bin/cluster shell wrapper actually uses recluster to do this.

 If you use nfs, you could use the filesystem instead of sending a signal to the process to do this.
 We use a file named restart that is touched when we want the cluster to be restarted.
 Inside the bin/cluster wrapper, we use fs.watchFile to watch the restart file, reloading the cluster.
-This is slightly more convenient than figuring out the master process id and doing kill -USR2 <pid>, and especially handy if you use nfs and want to restart multiple servers at once.
+This is slightly more convenient than figuring out the master process id and doing kill -USR2 &lt;pid&gt;, and especially handy if you use nfs and want to restart multiple servers at once.

 We have our own wrapper script for this, so if we run in development, we run as

 {% highlight bash%}
 $ node app.js
-{% endhiglight %}
+{% endhighlight %}
 then this simply changes to

 {% highlight bash%}
 $ ./bin/cluster app.js
-{% endhiglight %}
+{% endhighlight %}

 and the wrapper adds all the cluster functionality, without requiring you to change anything in the app.

 ### Heartbeat Checks

 In spite of our best intentions, things go wrong in production.
 One recent issue we had caused node.js to use too much of CPU.
 On EC2, if you do that, you meet the same fate as Oliver Twist (The Boy who asked for more).
-You are penalized for being a noisy tenant via steal time, and the process becomes unresponsive.
+Any spikes above a few seconds and you are penalized for being a noisy tenant via steal time, and the server becomes unresponsive.

-In our autoscaling setup we have on EC2, we have a ELB -> nginx -> node.js stack, and when things start getting bad on any of the instances, ELB will take it out and launch new instances.
+In our autoscaling setup we have on EC2, we have a ELB -> nginx -> node.js stack, and when things start getting bad on any of the instances, ELB will detect iand launch new instances.
 While we have made setting up a new instance really fast, it still takes 2-3 minutes for the instance to come up, deploy code, compile stuff and then be detected as up by the ELB.
 Thats too slow for our setup, and for this reason, we built redundancy into every instance.
 Our cluster shell wrapper also checks for a heartbeat, and if a timeout happens, restarts the app.
 Here's how that code looks like

 {% highlight javascript %}
   if (port) {